 Many types of headaches

-There are many different types of headaches, from dehydration headaches to chronic headaches to caffeine withdrawal headaches.
+There are many different types of headaches, from dehydration headaches, chronic headaches to caffeine withdrawal headaches.
 In cases where headaches appear when bending down, the first thing to note is whether the pain is primary or secondary, according to the health website Healthline (USA).

 Feeling a headache when bending over could be due to sinusitis or dehydration.

 Primary headaches are those in which the headache is the main symptom, such as migraines or tension headaches.
-Meanwhile, secondary headaches are headaches that result from another health problem or illness, such as dehydration headaches or sinusitis.
+Meanwhile, secondary headaches are headaches that arise as a result of another health problem or illness, such as dehydration headaches or sinus infections.

-In the case of dehydration headaches, the sufferer will feel lightheaded when standing up, accompanied by fatigue and dry mouth.
-Dehydration can also cause headaches when bending down or moving the body.
+In case of dehydration headache, the person will feel lightheaded when standing up along with fatigue and dry mouth.
+Dehydration can also cause headache when bending down or moving the body.

 In the case of sinus headaches, bending over puts pressure on the head, leading to headaches.

 Another cause is positional headaches.
 This is a rare condition that occurs when the person changes body position, such as standing up, sitting down, bending over, or sneezing.
-This headache is usually caused by a leak in cerebrospinal fluid.
+The cause of this headache is usually a leak in cerebrospinal fluid.

 If you often have headaches when bending over, you should see a doctor soon.
 The doctor will determine the root cause of the headaches.